germanDV/germanDV.github.io/entries/published/a-result-type-for-typescript.md

   }
 }

-// This is not necessary, but it's sometimes useful to have this sort of "alias" type ParseError = InvalidJSON | InvalidBallot
+// This is not necessary, but it's sometimes useful to have this sort of "grouping". type ParseError = InvalidJSON | InvalidBallot
 ```